-His defense insists the ending was edited together to form a particular narrative.
+His defence insists the ending was edited together to form a particular narrative.

-Now 78, he is in jail, on the stand for just one alleged murder.
-And the alibi that Durst maintained for years – that he was hundreds of miles away at the time of the Berman killing – has collapsed.
+By then, Durst was already a frail 77-year-old and his alibi, which Durst maintained for years – that he was hundreds of miles away at the time of the Berman killing – had collapsed.

-Prosecutors contend that Durst shot Berman in the back of the head in her Los Angeles home in 2000 because she was about to reveal to investigators his involvement in that disappearance.
+Prosecutors contended that Durst shot Berman in the back of the head in her Los Angeles home in 2000 because she was about to reveal to investigators his involvement in his wife’s mysterious disappearance.

 A missing link

-Jill Biden’s ex-husband revealed that he had an intimate relationship with Kathie, the first wife of the accused killer — just 10 days before she vanished in 1982.
+In yet another bizarre twist, the 2020 trial threw up a distant connection to the current First Family, as Jill Biden’s ex-husband revealed that he had an intimate relationship with Kathie just 10 days before she vanished in 1982.

-Bill Stevenson, who was married to the first lady from 1970 to 1975, said in an interview that he decided to open up about the affair for the first time because of Durst’s failing health and ongoing trial.
+Bill Stevenson, who was married to the now-First Lady from 1970 to 1975, said in an interview that he decided to open up about the affair for the first time because of Durst’s failing health and ongoing trial.

 “I feel like I’m the missing link in this case,” he said.
 Durst knew of the affair, Stevenson says.
 “People have to understand that this guy is a monster — I saw it in his eyes,” he added.
 “I think [the affair] would have driven him crazy.
 And I don’t feel guilty about that.
 He was abusing her and she wanted out.
 I do not regret that,” he said.